haileyKimDev/haileykimdev.github.io/content/blog/url-shortner/index.md

 ---
-title: How URL Shorteners Work: Behind the Scenes of Link Shortening
+title: How URL Shorteners Work - Behind the Scenes of Link Shortening
 summary: Dive into how URL shorteners work and their benefits
 date: 2024-07-28